knolls/cisco_class/README.md

 ###Multi Spanner

 Multi Spanner will crawl everything get the devices list, then monitor each device in its own thread.
 When it sees an interface with over 1000 packets (this is a place holder it would monitor errors) then it will create an erspan session on that port for x amount of time. when the timer ends it will clean up the erspan session and continue to monitor the device

+#APIC Scrips

+###APIC_Faults

+APIC_Faults finds all the faults on the APIC, and scans all the interfaces for port resets over 3, and egress packet drops.
+It then prints them all on the screen.